zerotired/apex/docs/source/index.rst

 **Authentication**

-  * Local authentication uses BCrypt
+  * Local authentication uses salt + BCrypt
   * http://codahale.com/how-to-safely-store-a-password/

 Velruse_ is used for OpenID/OpenAuth providers and supports: